Elnur21/TSC_summaries/TSC_Survey.md

 # Data augmentation
 <br/> Data augmentation enhances deep learning models by creating diverse variations of time series data.
 <br/> Techniques include altering magnitudes, slicing into smaller segments, and combining multiple series, chosen based on the dataset and network architecture for optimal performance.

+# TRANSFER LEARNING
+<br/> Transfer learning helps to improve time series classification by using pre-trained models, but success depends on choosing suitable datasets.
+<br/> And it is inlude limited data availability and determining the best strategy for fine-tuning the network.

+# APPLICATIONS - RECENT DEVELOPMENTS AND CHALLENGES
+<br/> Deep learning techniques applied to human activity recognition and satellite Earth observation have diverse applications, including healthcare monitoring and land cover classification.
+<br/> These applications benefit from advanced techniques like convolutional neural networks and recurrent neural networks.